edd-holliday/edd-holliday.github.io/_posts/2023-04-03-fed-interest-rates.markdown

 categories: interest rates, predictions, machine learning
 ---

-# Overview of Project
-This is a project based on the [FED Watch Tool][https://www.cmegroup.com/markets/interest-rates/cme-fedwatch-tool.html].
+This is a project based on the [FED Watch Tool](https://www.cmegroup.com/markets/interest-rates/cme-fedwatch-tool.html).

 The motivation for this project is to develop an understanding to build a similar tool for the Bank of England.